okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 <ApiLifecycle access="ie" />

-Entity risk policies specify what action or task to execute in reaction to a risk event.
+The Entity risk policy specifies what action or task to execute in reaction to a risk event.
 The type is specified as `ENTITY_RISK`.

 #### Entity risk policy example